micmejia/bible-dump/NKJV/Isaiah/Isa 63.md

 For He said, "Surely they _are_ My people, Children _who_ will not lie."
 So He became their Savior.

 ###### 9
-In all their affliction He was [^b]afflicted, And the Angel of His Presence saved them; In His love and in His pity He redeemed them; And He bore them and carried them All the days of old.
+In all their affliction He was afflicted, And the Angel of His Presence saved them; In His love and in His pity He redeemed them; And He bore them and carried them All the days of old.

 ###### 10
 But they rebelled and grieved His Holy Spirit; So He turned Himself against them as an enemy, _And_ He fought against them.

 ###### 11
-Then he remembered the days of old, Moses _and_ his people, _saying:_ "Where _is_ He who brought them up out of the sea With the [^c]shepherd of His flock?
+Then he remembered the days of old, Moses _and_ his people, _saying:_ "Where _is_ He who brought them up out of the sea With the shepherd of His flock?
 Where _is_ He who put His Holy Spirit within them,

 ###### 12
 Who led _them_ by the right hand of Moses, With His glorious arm, Dividing the water before them To make for Himself an everlasting name,